Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: A multi-population mortality model with temperature effects

-\citet{gasparrini_distributed_2010} proposed a more versatile approach known as distributed lag non-linear generalized model (DLNM).
-This model, based on a quasi-Poisson regression, is adept at capturing nonlinear effects and has found extensive use in the epidemiological literature related to mortality and temperature.
-Notably, it has been employed in studies such as \citet{gronlund18,guo_quantifying_2018, vicedo-cabrera_multi-country_2018,lee_projections_2020,vicedo-cabrera_burden_2021}, among others.
-This model is able to reproduce lagged impacts induced by temperatures persist even after several days have elapsed.
-When a heatwave occurs, the most vulnerable, particularly the elderly, are the first to be affected.
-This group experiences an immediate increase in mortality, followed by a period of reduced mortality.
+The so-called distributed lag models (DLMs) \citep{almon_distributed_1965} are commonly employed by econometricians and epidemiologists to address the impact of delayed environmental factors on a response variable. \citet{armstrong_models_2006, gasparrini_distributed_2010} proposed a more versatile approach known as distributed lag non-linear generalized model (DLNM).
+This model, based on a time series regression framework, has the ability to capture the short-term and nonlinear effects of explanatory variables on a response variable, as well as the seasonal and long-term trend effects.
+It has found extensive use in the epidemiological literature related to mortality and temperature, see \citet{gronlund18,guo_quantifying_2018, vicedo-cabrera_multi-country_2018,lee_projections_2020,vicedo-cabrera_burden_2021} among others.

+The model employs an exposure–lag–response function that captures the lagged impacts of exposure variables, which may persist several days after exposure.
+Indeed, immediate and delayed effects on a daily basis are critical to consider in the temperature-mortality relationship.
+Specifically, during a heatwave, the most vulnerable populations, particularly the elderly, are the first to be affected.
+This group experiences an immediate increase in mortality, possibly followed by a period of reduced mortality called the harvesting effect.
 Conversely, the effects of cold temperatures usually manifest after a delay of several days.

-Thus, it's crucial to utilize a statistical model that can effectively account for both immediate and delayed effects on a daily basis.
+The DLNM is designed to examine the impact of exposure variables, such as temperature, humidity or air pollution, on univariate time series data of the outcome, e.g. the number of deaths, considering delayed effects and nonlinear relationships.
+This model describes the relationship between a time series $(Y_d, d \in \mathcal{T})$ for a set of indices $\mathcal{T}$ as follows